{{sidenavigation.sidenavigationExpandLabel}}

 MongoDB Persistence

-Using MongoDB Persistence is recommended in scenarios where no hard drive is available or the file system can disappear together with the server instance.
-For technical details, please have a look at the documentation.
+Using MongoDB Persistence is recommended in scenarios where no hard drive is available, or the file system can disappear together with the server instance.
+For technical details, please take a look at the documentation.

-To configure either persistences the environment variable inet_persistence has to be set up accordingly:
+To configure either persistence, the environment variable inet_persistence has to be set up accordingly:

 inet_persistence=<PERSISTENCE URI>